-The Center for Community Engagement at Montclair State University, in collaboration with the NJ Commission on National and Community Service and additional higher education institutions, state entities, and local non-profit organizations have come together to establish the New Jersey COVID-19 Service Corps (NJCSC).
+The Office of Community Engagement and Partnerships at Montclair State University, in collaboration with the NJ Commission on National and Community Service and additional higher education institutions, state entities, and local non-profit organizations have come together to establish the New Jersey COVID-19 Service Corps (NJCSC).

 This initiative is rapidly boosting the State’s capacity to address and ameliorate the devastating public health crisis of COVID-19 by increasing vitally needed services to those community members most affected by the economic, physical, and mental health repercussions due to the pandemic.
 At the same time, it provides paid training opportunities and education awards to undergraduate students and recent graduates in the allied health fields; including public health, social work, nursing, and counseling.
 In addition, to expanding critical public health services during the pandemic and supporting the education of professionals in these fields, the NJ COVID-19 Service Corps creates a cadre of future health leaders dedicated to service in the State, who have exemplary training and shared connections across the allied health fields.
 The NJCSC can also be adapted to serve future public health needs beyond the pandemic, and can serve as a replicable model for other fields and other states.